SSgt. Griffith Selected as Space Systems Commands Air Terminal NCO of the Year

 |0

 This work, SSgt.
-Griffith Selected as Space Systems Commands Air Terminal NCO of the Year [Image 4 of 4], by SSgt Samuel Becker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Griffith Selected as Space Systems Commands Air Terminal NCO of the Year, by SSgt Samuel Becker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-SSgt.
-Griffith Selected as Space Systems Commands Air Terminal NCO of the Year